 2. Invalid Configurations Of Varnish Cache

 If there is a configuration error in the Varnish Cache, then most likely you’ll be facing the issue.
-If the Apache and the Varnish Cache are working on the port 80 together, or if the configuration of Varnish’s Internal Protocol is not being listened to.
+If the Apache and the Varnish Cache are working on port 80 together, or if the configuration of Varnish’s Internal Protocol is not being listened to.

 Here’s How You Can Resolve Error 503 Backend Fetch Failed!